csdojo-defaang/active-repos-for-contributing/README.md

 ---

 ## Your Project
-> Make sure to include a small but informative description on what your project is about and how we can help.
+> Make sure to include a small but informative description on what this project is about.

 Built on: Libraries and languages your project is build with.